Skip to main content

 • If without lawful immigration status, have or will file an affidavit with the college or university they are attending stating that they have filed an application to legalize their immigration status, or will file an application as soon as they are eligible to do so.
 This affidavit is filed with the college they attend.

-• FAFSA Filers: Ensure that your FAFSA is complete with the Department of Education.
+• If you've submitted a FAFSA, confirm that it's complete with the Department of Education.

-• Review your application for accuracy and make sure the UC San Diego school code 001317 is listed.
+• Review your CADAA application for accuracy and ensure that UC San Diego's school code (001317) is listed.

 May